JULIELab/EmoBank/README.md

 I am happy answer questions and give additional information via email: sven.buechel@uni-jena.de

 ## References
-*Nancy C. Ide, Collin F. Baker, Christiane Fellbaum, and Rebecca J. Passonneau.
+* Nancy C. Ide, Collin F. Baker, Christiane Fellbaum, and Rebecca J. Passonneau.
 2010.
 The Manually Annotated Sub-Corpus: A community resource for and by the people.
 In ACL 2010 — Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics.
 Uppsala, Sweden, 11-16 July 2010, volume 2: Short Papers, pages 68–73.
-*Bo Pang and Lillian Lee.
+* Bo Pang and Lillian Lee.
 2005.
 Seeing stars: Exploiting class relationships for sentiment categorization with respect to rating scales.
 In ACL 2005 — Proceedings of the 43rd Annual Meeting of the Association for Computational Linguistics.
-Ann
-Arbor, Michigan, USA, June 25–30, 2005, pages 115–124.
+AnnArbor, Michigan, USA, June 25–30, 2005, pages 115–124.
-*Richard Socher, Alex Perelygin, Jean Y. Wu, Jason Chuang, Christopher D. Manning, Andrew Y. Ng, and Christopher Potts.
+* Richard Socher, Alex Perelygin, Jean Y. Wu, Jason Chuang, Christopher D. Manning, Andrew Y. Ng, and Christopher Potts.
 2013.
 Recursive deep models for semantic compositionality over a sentiment treebank.
 In EMNLP 2013 — Proceedings of the 2013 Conference on Empirical Methods in Natural Language Processing.
 Seattle, Washington, USA, 18-21 October 2013, pages 1631–1642.
-*Carlo Strapparava and Rada Mihalcea.
+* Carlo Strapparava and Rada Mihalcea.
 2007.
 SemEval-2007 Task 14: Affective text.
-In SemEval 2007 — Proceedings of the 4th In- ternational Workshop on Semantic Evaluations @ ACL 2007.
+In SemEval 2007 — Proceedings of the 4th International Workshop on Semantic Evaluations @ ACL 2007.
 Prague, Czech Republic, June 23-24, 2007, pages 70–74.